Table of Contents

 God is an “outside-the-box” thinker.

 God is an “outside-the-box” thinker.
-Everyone felt backed up against a wall with no way out, but that’s because no one would have predicted that He would part the Red Sea for the Israelites to walk through on solid ground.
+Everyone felt backed up against a wall with no way out, but that’s because no one would have predicted that he would part the Red Sea for the Israelites to walk through on solid ground.

-Difficult times will happen to us all.
 Though it is easy to get afraid of having nowhere to turn, these are the moments we can see God work at his best.

 Pause and reflect